 Now we get to the meat and potatoes of the discussion!
 For normal work situations, this can be tricky.
 Think about what happens in your office in India.
 You may also ask your colleagues to join you for lunch, but that doesn’t always mean you pay, and vise versa.
 Maybe the first one or two outings will be tricky.
 If you aren’t sure, take liberty to order first and ask the waitress for ‘separate checks please.’
 It is nice to treat them at least once, maybe the first time.
 In the case you want to treat, when ordering, mention to your colleague something like, “As this is our first lunch, this is on me.”
 “On me” is the way of saying “I’ll treat you today.”

 And, if you get confused, don’t worry too much.
 Americans also get confused by this.
 It’s confusing depending on the personalities of the people, our assumptions and other factors.
-The video below is a clip from the US TV show Friends.
+This clip is from a US TV show.
 One of the Friends recently got a new job, so they have decided to go out to a very expensive restaurant to celebrate.
 As they did not talk about who will pay for the outing ahead, a few friends are nervous because they recently lost their job and avoid ordering expensive items.
 The outcome is quite funny.
 Take a look.

 What do I do if I find myself in such a situation as in the video?